rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.5.1 =
+* Moved the "Extra Class" to the "Advanced" area.

 = 1.5 =
 * Added the ability to set a default prefix and suffix for the tweets.